buildmotion/architect-blueprint/architect-blueprint-presentation.md

    - Packages and Frameworks Overview

 <!--
-Speaker note: Briefly outline the main points of the session.
-Emphasize the journey from initial challenges to mastering scalable architecture.

 “The plan is to go in there and win; everybody has a plan until they get hit.
 Then, like a rat, they stop in fear and freeze.”
 -->

 ---